Scenario planning is a strategic planning method that allows organizations to envision and prepare for multiple potential futures.

 There are several key benefits of using scenario planning in the workplace:

-• Identifies blind spots: Discussing hypothetical scenarios reveals assumptions and shed lights on risks the group overlooked.
+- Identifies blind spots: Discussing hypothetical scenarios reveals assumptions and highlights risks the group overlooked.

-Overall, scenario planning leads to strategies that are more resilient.
+Overall, scenario planning leads to more resilient strategies.
 Organizations are better equipped to cooperate and adapt in the face of uncertainty.

 How To Use Scenario Planning At Work